 Section highlightTaxes in Wales

 The devolution of some taxes to Wales from April 2018 provides us with the opportunity to reshape those taxes to better meet our circumstances and priorities.

 The amount of funding allocated to Welsh Government Departments for 2015-16 is £15·3bn.Learn more »

 - Statistics & Research

-In response to recent user demand for information on Red 1 and Red 2 calls (which make up category A) and to further supplement the changes made in this release since the recommendations in the McClelland Strategic Review of Welsh Ambulance Services, this information will be provided as additional contextual information alongside existing data to aid understanding on the performance of the ambulance service.
-These statistics will be added to the release due out on 25 March.
+In response to recent user demand for information on Red 1 and Red 2 calls (which make up category A), and to further supplement the changes made in this report since the recommendations in the McClelland Strategic Review of Welsh Ambulance Services, these statistics have been added to this month’s report.
+This is provided as additional contextual information alongside existing data to aid understanding on the performance of the ambulance service.
 It is important to note that these statistics (as with the existing published statistics) are not fully comparable to the other countries in the UK.
-More detail will be given in the comparability section in the notes of the release.
+More detail is given in the comparability section in the notes of the report.

-We would welcome feedback from users on the presentation and usefulness of the information once published.
+We welcome feedback from users on the presentation and usefulness of the information.